56

 The letter Y – 74 words

-In 1988, after the contest was completed, Wilks published The Annotated Ultimate Alphabet, which included the key to the words:3
+In 1988, after the contest was completed, Wilks published The Annotated Ultimate Alphabet, which included the key to the words:4

 The letter J – 102 words

-Readers identified many new words that Wilks did not consciously paint and in 1992 new editions of the Ultimate and Annotated Alphabet were published, including a revised list of 8050 words.
+Astute readers identified many new words that Wilks did not consciously paint and in 1992 new editions of The Ultimate Alphabet and The Annotated Ultimate Alphabet were published, including a revised list of 8050 words.

-The Ultimate Spot-the-Difference Book included 12 paintings, representing the stages of life.5 Each page was printed twice and digitally manipulated to include changes – up to 75 on text pages and up to 250 on the images.
+Wilk’s last book in his trilogy was The Ultimate Spot-the-Difference Book, published in 1997.6 It included 12 paintings representing the stages of life.5 Each page was printed twice and digitally manipulated to include changes – up to 75 on text pages and up to 250 on the images.
 The puzzle (a contest was held only by the UK publisher) was to identify these changes.
 Although much of the iconography and design themes are similar to Wilks earlier work, these images are even more surreal and dark:

 Nativity